On the Stability and Gelfand Property of Symmetric Pairs: Open Orbits in Parabolic Quotients

-\begin{remark} In fact, this is true also with $P$ a parabolic subgroup of a minimal $\theta$-split parabolic subgroup of $G$.
-This is essentially proved in \cite[Proposition 4.10]{hel}. \end{remark}

-We wish to classify minimal parabolic sungroups $P \subseteq G$ such that $HP$ is open.
-Recall that every minimal parabolic subgroup of $G$ contains a $\theta$-stable maximal $F$-split torus, unique up to conjugation by the unipotent radical $U_P$.
+We wish to classify minimal parabolic subgroups $P \subseteq G$ such that $HP$ is open.
+In fact, every minimal parabolic subgroup of $G$ contains a $\theta$-stable maximal $F$-split torus (see \cite[Proposition 4.7]{HW93}), unique up to conjugation by the unipotent radical $U_P$.
+Fix such a torus $A$ and consider its symmetric part $A^- := A \cap G^\sigma$.
+Then $\Phi(A,G)$ is a root system in $X^*(A)$ and $\Phi(A^-,G)$ is a root system in $X^*(A^-)$ with Weyl group $N_G(A^-)/Z_G(A^-)$, by \cite[Proposition 5.9]{HW93}.
+We have a surjection given by restriction along the inclusion $A^-\hookrightarrow A$.